samiiio/samiouyang-dataviz-portfolio/critique-by-design.md

 ![Sheet 1](https://github.com/user-attachments/assets/84656f84-eecf-44c9-8d32-222d242b75fe)

 The reason I choose stacked area chart is:
 - It can shows the upward trend of HPV vaccine coverage of different countries over time.
+While in the original visualization, it is not that obvious to see the overall upward trends of vaccine coverage.
 - It can shows the ranking of vaccine coverage conditions of selected countries, therefore it would be easier for audiences to compare.
 - The visualization is beautiful, which could attract audiences' attention.